NikaBabiy/Nika_and_Ali_Dev_Workshop/README.md

 ## About the Developers

 - **Nika Babiy**
-  *Role:* Developer in the start-up Qalb Le Lev
+  *Role:* Developer in the start-up Qalb Le Lev.

 - **Ali Abu Salih**
-  *Role:* Developer in the start-up Qalb Le Lev
+*Role:* Developer in the start-up Qalb Le Lev.